yegor256/blog/_drafts/travis-and-rultor.md

 date: 2014-07-29
 tags: docker rultor ci
 description:
-  Rultor is a virtual team assistant that, in tandem with Travis, optimizes your routine merging, releasing and deploying operations
+Rultor is a virtual team assistant that, in tandem with Travis, optimizes your routine merging, releasing and deploying operations.
 keywords:
   - continuous integration
   - docker continuous integration